||A Program to Provide Personal Assistance to Small Business in

 Rock Hill SC 29731

 All new businesses will need to register with the DOR, which administers the majority of taxes and licenses businesses will need to operate in South Carolina.
-You can use the South Carolina Business One Stop (www.scbos.sc.gov) to help determine the other types of licenses or registrations your business might need., such as sales tax licenses, alcoholic beverage licenses and amusement and admission licenses.
+You can use the South Carolina Business One Stop (www.scbos.sc.gov) to help determine the other types of licenses or registrations your business might need, such as sales tax licenses, alcoholic beverage licenses and admission licenses.

 York County Environmental Health Office - SC Department of Health and Environmental Control